Primary

 Grip the bar with palms facing down and keep your wrists straight throughout—do not let them bend back.
 Use significantly lighter weight than standard curls; the overhand grip is mechanically weaker.
 Keep elbows pinned at your sides.

-Want Reverse Curl in your program?
+See where Reverse Curl fits in your weekly plan

 Stand holding a barbell with overhand (pronated) grip.